Groups, Orders, and Dynamics: The Space of Left-Orders

 \vsp

 -- If the perturbation above is ``small'', then the new left-order is close to the original one.

 \vsp

--- Finally, the perturbation can be made so that the new left-order is different from the original one, as otherwise the original action would be ``structurally stable'' ({\em i.e.} actions which are ``close'' to it are semiconjugate), which is easily seen to be impossible.
+-- Finally, the perturbation can be made so that the resulting left-order differs from the original one, as otherwise the original action would be ``structurally stable'' (meaning that actions that are ``close'' to it are semiconjugate), which is easily seen to be impossible.

 \vsp